Our Favorite Wedding Traditions From 50 Cultures and Religions Around the World

-Our Favorite Wedding Traditions Around the World
+Unique Wedding Traditions Around the World From 50 Cultures & Religions

-We're inspired by the beautiful diversity seem among the many wedding traditions around the world.
-While weddings represent the start of something new, they're also a chance to honor and acknowledge a couple's background and the upbringing and family members that brought them to where they are.
-As such, rituals and traditions are often a part of most wedding ceremonies and wedding receptions, no matter what religion or culture the couple identifies with.
-Weddings are also often a blending of cultures and a chance for to-be-weds to find ways to pay homage to multiple cultures on their big day.
+We love seeing the beautiful diversity among the many wedding traditions around the world.
+While weddings represent the start of something new, they're also a chance to honor and acknowledge a couple's upbringing and family.
+As such, rituals are often a part of most wedding ceremonies and receptions, no matter what religion or culture the couple identifies with.
+"A wedding is about two families merging and celebrating the various cultures, traditions and heritage they've grown up with," says Jaclyn Watson, a wedding expert with over 14 years of experience and the principal planner of Jaclyn Watson Events.

-Arab | Armenian | Black and African-American | Cambodian | Catholic | Chinese | Colombian | Congolese | Cuban | Dutch | Eastern European | Eastern Orthodox | Ethiopian | Egyptian | Filipino | French | German | Ghanaian | Greek | Hawaiian | Hindu | Indian | Irish | Italian | Jamaican | Japanese | Jewish | Korean | Latin American | Lebanese | Libyan | Mexican | Moroccan | Muslim | Native American | Nigerian | Norse | Pakistani | Persian | Polish | Protestant | Puerto Rican | Romanian | Russian | Scottish | Spanish | Swedish | Thai | Turkish | Vietnamese | Other Traditions to Know
+Cultural and religious wedding traditions from around the world: Arab | Armenian | Black and African-American | Cambodian | Catholic | Chinese | Colombian | Congolese | Cuban | Dutch | Eastern European | Eastern Orthodox | Ethiopian | Egyptian | Filipino | French | German | Ghanaian | Greek | Hawaiian | Hindu | Indian | Irish | Italian | Jamaican | Japanese | Jewish | Korean | Latin American | Lebanese | Libyan | Mexican | Moroccan | Muslim | Native American | Nigerian | Norse | Pakistani | Persian | Polish | Protestant | Puerto Rican | Romanian | Russian | Scottish | Spanish | Swedish | Thai | Turkish | Vietnamese | Other Traditions to Know

-PLUS: Top Cultural Wedding Tips
+Plus: Top Cultural Wedding Tips

 1. Arab Wedding Traditions

-Wondering what to expect at a traditional Arab wedding?
+Are you wondering what to expect at a traditional Arab wedding?
 Most weddings across the Arab world, including North Africa and the Middle East, are Muslim and follow Islamic practices and traditions.
 The zaffe is one of the most festive Arab culture wedding traditions—it's a lively processional that involves dancing and drumming.

 2. Armenian Wedding Traditions

 Weddings in Armenia are grand affairs focused on family.
 From the onset, the family is often involved with the proposal known as Khosk-Arnel which generally takes place at the bride's family's home.
-During this, the groom's family will arrive to the bride's home with treats and everyone sips tea together to celebrate the couple's engagement.
-Throughout the rest of the wedding, family remains central to the celebration.
+During this, the groom's family will arrive at the bride's home with treats and everyone sips tea together to celebrate the couple's engagement.
+Throughout the rest of the wedding, the family remains central to the celebration.

-3. Black and African-American Wedding Traditions
+3. Black and African American Wedding Traditions

 4. Cambodian Wedding Traditions